AdaptiveMotorControlLab/CEBRA/docs/source/usage.rst

 .. rubric:: Temperature :py:attr:`~.CEBRA.temperature`

-:py:attr:`~.CEBRA.temperature` has the largest effect on visualization of the embedding (see :py:doc:`cebra-figures/figures/ExtendedDataFigure2`).
+:py:attr:`~.CEBRA.temperature` has the largest effect on *visualization* of the embedding (see :py:doc:`cebra-figures/figures/ExtendedDataFigure2`).
 Hence, it is important that it is fitted to your specific data.

-The simplest way to handle it is to use a *learnable temperature*.
-For that, set :py:attr:`~.CEBRA.temperature_mode` to ``auto``. :py:attr:`~.CEBRA.temperature` will be trained alongside the model.
+A more smooth embedding will be achieved with a temperature set to 0.1, while 1.0 will be more "clustered".

 🚀 For advance usage, you might need to find the optimal :py:attr:`~.CEBRA.temperature`.
 For that we recommend to perform a grid-search.